shamim4s/git-install/README.md

-# How to install Git on Windows Mac and Linux
+# How to install Git on Windows, Mac and Linux